actualbudget/actual/docs/Accounts/Transactions/bulk-editing-transactions.md

 ---
-title: 'Bulk Editing Transactions in Actual'
+title: 'Bulk Actions'
 ---

-It can be extremely useful to be able to bulk edit a number of transactions at once.
+It can be extremely useful to be able to bulk edit or duplicate a number of transactions at once.

 :::danger
 This guidance is not compatible with split transactions, bulk editing produces some unexpected behaviours when bulk editing split transactions.
 :::

-### Possible use cases include:
+### Use Cases

 1. Adding categories to imported transactions
 2. Changing the category for a number of transactions You may for example wish to reorganise your category structure and naming.
 3. Add a note to certain transactions in order to provide more granular detail for analysis, without having to add still more categories.
 4. To change the Account for a number of transactions - perhaps due to a manual entry or import error.

-### The Bulk Edit options
+5. Duplicating multiple transactions that may not be appropriate for scheduling

+### Editing transaction properties

 There are various components of a transaction that can be changed through bulk edit.
 These can be seen here.